Businesses in every known industry, whether big or small, need capital to operate.

 In contrast, there is no asset or physical collateral needed in a cash flow loan.
 Your property is not placed in a situation where it can be taken by the lender.

 The only powers you are going to give the lender are interest rates and partial control of your income.

 This income is partially given to the lender in a given period of time depending on the agreement.

-Basically, an asset based loan operates through an asset collateral while cash flow Loan operates through the cash flow of the borrower.
+Basically, an asset based loan operates through asset collateral while a cash flow Loan operates through the cash flow of the borrower.

 There are various important reasons why this loan would be the most appropriate for your business and property.